mjbots/moteus/docs/reference.md

 Mode: Read only

+* 0 - *relative only* - the position is not referenced to anything
+* 1 - *rotor* - the position is referenced to the rotor
+* 2 - *output* - the position has been referenced to the output,
-Non-zero if the controller has had its output position set since power on.
-This could have been from a source configured for multi-turn, as an index, or the "set output nearest" or "set output exact" commands.
+  either with an output referenced encoder, or with a "set output nearest" or "set output exact" command

 #### 0x00d - Voltage ####